 Expedited Payment Program - The Central Coast Water Board Enforcement Unit has issued a conditional offer to participate in the Central Coast Water Board’s Expedited Payment Program for the following bulleted parties to settle violations subject to mandatory minimum penalties pursuant to California Water Code sections 13385(h) and (i), and sections 13399.33(c) and (d).
 The listed recipients have agreed to pay the penalties proposed by the Assistant Executive Officer, pending public comment and subject to approval by the Central Coast Water Board or its Executive Officer.

-- Merced Hospitality, Inc. – Lexington Inn & Suites Expedited Payment Program Offer (Offer) - Per the conditions described in the Central Coast Water Board Enforcement Unit’s April 12, 2019 Offer, Merced Hospitality, Inc. (Discharger) signed the Acceptance of Conditional Settlement Offer and Waiver of Right to a Hearing, Settlement Agreement and Stipulation for Entry of Administrative Civil Liability (ACL) Order No. R3-2018-0025 (Upon Execution) (Acceptance and Waiver), hereby published on June 20, 2019, for public comment through July 22, 2019.
-The Offer proposes to resolve liability for $11,990 in response to alleged violations of the State Water Resources Control Board’s General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities, Order No. 2009-0009 DWQ NPDES No. CAS000002 (Construction General Permit).
-The alleged violations occurred on or around March 23, 2018, resulting in the unauthorized discharge of stormwater polluted with sediment to Carbonera Creek from the Discharger’s construction site located at 5030 Scotts Valley Drive in Scotts Valley, CA. The Discharger submitted a check for $11,990 to be deposited into the State Water Board Cleanup and Abatement Account, which provides grants to clean up pollution in cases where no viable responsible party is available, or for habitat restoration, studies, monitoring, and planning activities.
-If comments or information received during this public comment period do not reasonably affect the proposed settlement, the Assistant Executive Officer will present the Order to the Central Coast Water Board or its Executive Officer for adoption.
-The public may submit written comments to: Central Coast Water Board, Attn: Thea Tryon, 895 Aerovista Place, Suite 101, San Luis Obispo, CA 93401, or may email comments to Thea.Tryon@waterboards.ca.gov.
+- City of El Paso de Robles Wastewater Treatment Plant Expedited Payment Program Offer (Offer): Per the conditions described in the Central Coast Water Board Enforcement Unit’s January 7, 2020 Offer, the City of El Paso de Robles (Discharger) signed the Acceptance of Conditional Offer and Waiver of Right to Hearing; Settlement Agreement and Stipulation for Entry of Administrative Civil Liability (ACL) Order No. R3-2020-0007 (Upon Execution) (Acceptance and Waiver), hereby published on January 16, 2020, for public comment through February 17, 2020.
+The Offer proposes to resolve mandatory liability for $3,000 in response to one effluent limit violation that occurred on October 31, 2018.
+The Discharger will pay the mandatory liability to the State Water Resources Control Board Cleanup and Abatement Account, which provides grants to clean up pollution in cases where no viable responsible party is available, or for habitat restoration, studies, monitoring, and planning activities.
+If comments or information received during the public comment period do not reasonably affect the proposed settlement, the Assistant Executive Officer will present the Acceptance and Waiver to the Central Coast Water Board or its Executive Officer for adoption.
+The public may submit written comments to: Central Coast Water Board, Attention: Thea Tryon, 895 Aerovista Place, Suite 101, San Luis Obispo, CA 93401, or may email comments to email@example.com.

 Greka Oil & Gas, Inc. - On May 13, 2010, the Central Coast Water Board adopted Stipulated Administrative Civil Liability Order No. R3-2010-0034 imposing a $1.2 million penalty on Greka to settle allegations that Greka violated cleanup requirements applying to petroleum-impacted waste materials stored throughout its facilities in Santa Barbara County.
 The Water Board issued a news release on May 19, 2010.